Boehringer-Ingelheim/BPrinStratTTE/README.md

   - with an intercurrent event (determining the principal stratum of interest) that can only occur in the treated arm (such as the development of antidrug antibodies), and
-  - with time-to-event endpoint that is assumed to follow an exponential distribution.
+  - with a time-to-event endpoint that is assumed to follow an exponential distribution.
 - Effect estimators are hazard ratios and restricted mean survival times.
 - Potential predictors of the intercurrent event can be taken into